-Pediatric Foot Care in Cary, NC
+Pediatric Foot Care in Southern Pines, NC

 Does your child limp or complain of aching feet?
-They likely need expert and compassionate pediatric foot care from Dr. Jeremy Thomas at Triangle Foot and Ankle Specialist in Cary, NC.
+They likely need expert and compassionate pediatric foot care from Dr. Jeremy Thomas at Triangle Foot and Ankle Specialist in Southern Pines, NC.
 Many podiatric problems resolve as a child grows.
 However, others require immediate or even long-term treatment so a child develops and functions properly.

 Why should a child see a podiatrist?